-Cash and cash equivalents are comprised of cash on hand and in bank and investments due no greater than three months from the date of acquisition or that are cashable on demand.
+Cash and cash equivalents are comprised of cash and investments due no greater than three months from the date of acquisition or that are cashable on demand.

 e) Financial instruments:

 Financial instruments are financial assets or liabilities of the company where, in general, the company has the right to receive cash or another financial asset from another party or the company has the obligation to pay another party cash or other financial assets.